ahmedayyad-dev/EHkBot/README.md

 ### Installation Issues

 If the installation fails:
-1. Make sure you're running as root
+1. Make sure you're running as root: `sudo su`
 2. Ensure you have a stable internet connection
 3. Check that all required information is correct
 4. Contact support if issues persist